-For more information about this event, ANCT Lunchtime Series: No One Eats Alone, and to register, please click on the button below.
+For more information and to register, click button below:

 ANCT seeks to cultivate awareness about the critical importance of positive relational connection

 The Attachment Network of Connecticut (ANCT) is a multi-disciplinary collection of individuals with strong interests in Attachment Theory and it's relevance for improving the human condition via focused interventions delivered at individual, group, family, and community levels.

 The long-term goals of the Attachment Network of Connecticut are to: 1) establish a shared community agenda of equipping parents, teachers, providers, and caregivers with the social and emotional tools and capacities that foster secure attachment relationships; 2) transmit attachment-based knowledge and processes to those who care for, teach, and interact with infants, children, students, or clients for the purpose of equipping them with the personal and relational capacities needed to thrive in life; and 3) use "quality of relationship" as an organizing principle for linking community organizations in a shared focus with the understanding that improved quality of relationship helps all community organizations achieve their unique purpose.